comscope/ComDMFT/ComCTQMC/README.md

 # ComCTQMC
-ComCTQMC is a quantum impurity solver which uses the continuous time quantum Monte Carlo (CTQMC) algorithm where the action of the quantum impurty is expanded in terms of the hybridisation functions (CT-HYB).
-It is a stand-alone impurity solver and also embedded in dynamical mean field theory (DMFT) including ComSuite (github.com/comscopt/comsuite) and Portobello.
+ComCTQMC is a quantum impurity solver which uses the continuous time quantum Monte Carlo (CTQMC) algorithm where the action of the quantum impurity is expanded in terms of the hybridisation functions (CT-HYB).
+It is a stand-alone impurity solver and also embedded in dynamical mean field theory (DMFT) including ComDMFT (github.com/comscope/ComDMFT) and Portobello.

 ## Features